 Drinking occasionally is part and parcel in American culture.
 People routinely have a drink with their dinner or during a party.
 For some, though, these occasional drinks balloon into full-blown alcohol addiction.
-So, what are the dangers of binge drinking?
+For many, alcohol addiction is born simply out of bad habits like binge drinking.
+Despite what it sounds like, being a binge drinker is not as rare as you may think.
+So, what is it and what are the dangers of binge drinking?

 Increased Risk of Car Accidents

-Car accidents pose one of the biggest short-term dangers of binge drinking.
+Car accidents pose one of the biggest short-term dangers of binge drinking due to intoxicated driving.
 Binge drinking affects coordination, decision-making, and reaction time.
 Poor decision-making often leads people to drive while drunk.
-Impaired reaction and coordination means you’re more likely to get into a car accident.
+Their impaired reaction and coordination means they are more likely to get into a car accident.

 Alcohol poisoning happens when you drink so much that your body can’t metabolize the alcohol.
 The buildup of alcohol in your system starts to impair essential bodily functions, like breathing and your heartbeat.
 In severe cases, alcohol poisoning can cause coma and even death.